wuliuxiansheng/Emacs_Configuration/README.md

 Emacs Configuration based on Purcell's Emacs Configuration.
 It's working for Linux, Mac OS X and Windows.

-This Emacs configuration contains useful tools, such as auto-complete, yasnippet, pymacs and so on, and supports the following programming language:
+This Emacs configuration contains useful tools, such as company, yasnippet, pymacs and so on, and supports the following programming language:
   - C/C++
   - Python
   - Tex with Auctex